adaltas/node-nikita/packages/ldap/src/index.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'indexes':
             type: 'object'
             description: '''
             List of "olcDbIndex" values provided as key/value pairs.
             '''
           'dn':
             type: 'string'
             description: '''
             Distinguish name storing the "olcDbIndex" property, using the database address (eg: "olcDatabase={2}bdb,cn=config").
             '''
           'suffix':
             type: 'string'
             description: '''
             The suffix associated with the database (eg: "dc=example,dc=org"), used as an alternative to the `dn` configuration.
             '''
           # General LDAP connection information
           'binddn':
             type: 'string'
             description: '''
             Distinguished Name to bind to the LDAP directory.
             '''
           'passwd':
             type: 'string'
             description: '''
             Password for simple authentication.
             '''
           'uri':
             type: 'string'
             description: '''
             LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuration.
             '''

 ## Handler